europeana/fulltext-api/README.md

 4. Deploy to Kubernetes infrastructure

-5. Follow the same steps for running a 'Sync' with Annoation API or generating a Solr index (cron deployments) using the project's [AnnoSync Dockerfile](annosync.Dockerfile) and [Indexing Dockerfile](indexing.Dockerfile).
+5. Follow the same steps for running a 'Sync' with Annotation API or generating a Solr index (cron deployments) using the project's [AnnoSync Dockerfile](annosync.Dockerfile) and [Indexing Dockerfile](indexing.Dockerfile).